VioletGiraffe/Darkroom/docs/architecture/playback.md

 ### Frame extraction

-Right-clicking the video (`Ffmpeg::extractFrame`) extracts the frame at the clicked moment (left click stays play/pause) to one of three destinations: the library, a picked folder, or a repeat of whichever ran last (persisted).
+`FrameCapture` (`src/Windows/FrameCapture.h/.cpp`) owns the configured blocking `Ffmpeg::extractFrame` call, failure reporting, last-destination settings, and the optional library import.
+Right-clicking the video extracts the frame at the clicked moment (left click stays play/pause) to one of three destinations: the library, a picked folder, or a repeat of whichever ran last
+(persisted).
 The library path lands it as an **owned photo** under the configurable "Extracted" label via `Import::importPhoto(Move)`, reusing photo import's dedup/collision handling; extraction goes to a temp dir under the library root (not system temp) so that move is a same-drive rename.
 Frames deliberately never go